giovanniguidi/deeplabV3-PyTorch/README.md

 ## Train on other data

-This implementation can be easily extended to other dataset.
-The expected input are .jpg images, and the labels must be in .png format, with 1 channel shape (y_size, x_size) and pixel value corresponding to the target class.
-In principle you only need to modify deepfashion.py file in data_generators.
+This implementation can be easily used on other dataset.
+The expected input of the model are .jpg images, and the labels are in .png format, with 1 channel (shape (y_size, x_size)), and pixel value corresponding to the target class.
+In principle you only need to modify the data_generator.

 ## References